top of page

 ABOUT THE EXPEDITION DATA

-This information will build upon, not replace, extensive traditional and scientific knowledge and existing monitoring and research efforts in Fiji.
+This information builds upon extensive traditional and scientific knowledge and existing monitoring and research efforts in Fiji.
+The findings will help inform the best way to manage, protect, and sustainably use Fiji's oceans.

 unnamed (1).png